DenisPals/network/README.md

 # Network - A social network where users can follow and like other users posts
 ## Complexity:
- This is a web application is a social network in simplified form.
+ This web application is a social network in simplified form.
 The user can post and like posts.
 Additionally the user can follow other users.
  This was a course project for Harvards CS50s Web Programming with Python and JavaScript.

 Some of the greater challenges were: